taylornorth01/allcodingchallenge-sampleapp/README.md

 5. The application will be running at [http://localhost:8080](http://localhost:8080)
 6. If you have MySQL running locally, you may need to stop or kill it as the docker image uses the default port (see [Troubleshooting guide](./Troubleshooting.md))
-7. You may have issues installing Docker on Windows, check https://docs.docker.com/docker-for-windows/install/ for details

 #### Stop the application